YonatanKof/ww-kof/content/posts/Plugin shortcuts for Sketch.md

 ## 2nd solution - Create plugin shortcut

-As mentioned, the macOS's shortcut manager won't work for an app plugin, so in order to create a custom shortcut for  plugins we'll use the plugin's `manifest.js` file.
-Every plugin is a `.sketchplugin` file but under the hood it's actually a folder on you computer, and in that folder the `manifest` resides.
+As mentioned, the macOS's shortcut manager won't work for an app plugin, in order to create a custom shortcut for  plugins we'll use the plugin's `manifest.json` file that can be found inside the plugin.

+> Every plugin is a `.sketchplugin` file but under the hood it's actually a folder on you computer, and in that folder the `manifest` resides.

 So how do we do it?